SimY4/SimY4/content/posts/002-monads-explained.md

       def compose[C](g: B <:< C): A <:< C = g compose f
 ```

-A category with a single object is called monoid.
 Now, let's try to define the Kleisli category in a generic way.
-To do this we'll need one extra helper trait with some standard scala plumbing to make it into a nice syntax.
+To do this we'll need one extra helper trait:

 ```scala
 trait Shmancy[F[_]]: